Sue has spent her life married to an empty space.

 The Woman: 35/45*.
 A complicated character and very difficult to read, judge, categorise who or what she is.
 She is controlled, unemotional, expressionless, detached, calm, precise, articulate.
 At no point is anything said which indicates the nature of what she represents.
 I think to have the audience never having any definitive answer is the crux of the piece; let them imagine who or what she is.
 For the premiere she was simply dressed: jeans, white T-shirt and bare feet.

 *No matter what, I would suggest that they all need to be a similar age and therefore, the playing ages of the actresses as a group, may be adjusted upwards to accommodate this.
 Their language and experiences would not, I would suggest, allow for them to have a playing age which is younger.

 Please note that the script for this play is contained within the published collection from the author, 'The First Ten Plays' which can be purchased from this site by going to the 'In Print' tab.

-The artwork used is a licensed image supplied by triggerimage.co.uk
+The artwork used for the premiere production is a licensed image supplied by triggerimage.co.uk

 Gallery photographs courtesy of Colin Smith.